Esri/idp/Documentation/OpenID/Azure Entra ID.md

 ### Examine the Azure id_token

 To examine the OpenID Connect id_token issued by Azure Entra ID, use the jwt.ms utility added when registering a new application (See Step 4 in [Setup OpenID Connect logins for ArcGIS](#setup-openid-connect-logins-for-arcgis "Setup OpenID Connect logins for ArcGIS")).

+> [!NOTE]
+> If you registered your ArcGIS Redirect URI as a Single-page application, enable Access tokens and ID tokens for the app registration (Azure App registration > Authentication > Implicit grant and hybrid flows).

 1. Copy the URL below to a text editor of your choice:
 ```